tiagomelojuca/otclient-wiki/Compiling-on-Mac-OS-X.md

 make INSTALL_TOP=/opt/lua5.1 install
 ```

+_Observation: If you cant curl, you'll need to enter http://www.lua.org/ftp/lua-5.1.5.tar.gz and download manually the file_

 ## Cloning and compiling

 You may need to change the included directory of your installed version of OPENSSL.
 Check your installed version with `brew info openssl`.
 If it is not version 1.0.2.n, change the version in the `cmake` command below.